tkurtbond/tkurtbond.github.io/posts/2019/11/10/failing-at-ada-again.rst

   use systems like Chicken Scheme's `Eggs Unlimited`_ to find and install software, or OCaml_'s opam_.

-+ Brew_, a package manager for macOS doesn't include GNAT and GtkAda.
++ Brew_, a package manager for macOS, doesn't include GNAT and GtkAda.
 The case is better in MacPorts_ and much better on Fedora, but not good on Ubuntu.
 I think there are are fewer packaged Ada libraries across the open source Unixes in general.